aligheshlaghi97/alligator-telegram-bot/README.md

 If you have any questions or concerns about contributing to Alligator-Cross Telegram Notifier, please feel free to contact me at Aliigheshlaghi97@gmail.com.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Alligator-Cross Telegram Notifier is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for the full text.